html-validate/html-validate/docs/dev/writing-plugins.md

 If needed the callback may setup event listeners for [parser events](/dev/events.html) (same as rules).

-The callback may not manpiulate the source object.
+The callback may not manipulate the source object.

 ## Configuration presets